Prescription Drugs Addiction Treatment

 Physicians are approached by pharmaceutical vendors all the time to talk about the latest developments that could potentially help their patients overcome debilitating conditions.
 When a new drug is put on the market to help patients manage their lives at home, a safe dosage is determined based on your metabolic function and your medical history.
 For those on pain medications, anxiolytics, and anti-depressants, there is a great potential for abuse as one grows tolerant, requiring greater dosages to achieve the desired effect.

 For some, pain medications and antidepressants are meant to be taken for a short period.
-Drugs are only taken until patients recover from surgery, or have come to a place in therapy where they may no longer need those drugs as they can overcome these feelings of depression, loneliness and fear.
+Drugs are only taken until patients recover from surgery, or have come to a place in therapy where they may no longer need those drugs as they can overcome these feelings of depression, loneliness, and fear.
 Of course, some people can never fully recover from painful sensations in the body or serious chemical imbalances in the brain; those that require long-term use of these drugs are at high risk of developing serious high-dose prescription drug addictions.

-Prescription Drug Detoxification
+Prescription Drugs Detoxification

 At The Villa Treatment Center, many of the clients that come to us for rehabilitation from these prescription drug addictions understand that they have an issue.
 The client knows they have a problem managing their prescription drug use to the proper dosage and need to learn restraint via management skills.
 This treatment begins with a slow tapering off or complete prescription drug detox, depending on the necessary use.
-Our psychiatrist or contracted psychiatrist will do a full evaluation for the client to determine the use of anti-psychotics, antidepressants, and pain medications.
+Our psychiatrist or contracted psychiatrist will do a full evaluation for the client to determine the use of antipsychotics, antidepressants, and pain medications.

 Therapy Addresses the Core of Addiction